Main

 Obviously, the rising iron ore price was good news for the Pilbara region of Western Australia, the largest iron-ore producing region in the world.
 It was particularly good news for the Pilbara’s West Angelas mine, which started operations in August 2002, with almost perfect timing for the start of the 2000–2014 commodities super cycle.

 The West Angelas mine is owned by Robe River Iron Associates.
-This joint venture, which began operating in the Pilbara in 1972, currently has three partners: Mitsui & Co. with 33 per cent, mining major Rio Tinto with 53 per cent, and steel maker Nippon Steel & Sumitomo Metal Corporation with 14 per cent.
+This joint venture, which began operating in the Pilbara in 1972, currently has three partners: Mitsui & Co. with 33 per cent, mining major Rio Tinto with 53 per cent, and steel maker Nippon Steel Corporation with 14 per cent.

 A three-decade-long dream comes true